Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 #### Executive Summary:

 This report will explain the operations management at Qantas with reference to their relevant operations strategies such as Technology and Supply chain management.
-It will asses the advantages and disadvantages of outsourcing
+It will assess the advantages and disadvantages of outsourcing acknowledging the advantages and disadvantages.
+Finally it will explain why corpo

 #### 1. Operations Strategies